 (This article was originally written for and posted on the website of the interdisciplinary academic network Cultures of the Cold War.)

-In the counter-factual novel Stealing The Future the rift with reality is pinpointed as beginning on the 4th November 1989, and the For Our Country statement has a significant role to play in building East Germans’ confidence in their ability to remain independent of West Germany.
+In the counter-factual novel Stealing The Future the rift with reality is pinpointed as beginning on the 4th November 1989, but the subsequent publication of the For Our Country Statement played a significant role in building East Germans’ confidence in their ability to remain independent of West Germany.
 Continue reading “For Our Country”

 Where to start?

 When writing a political novel the author needs to be very clear about the political structures that form the framework of the story, not to mention how they work on a day-to-day basis (indeed it is the tension between the theory and the practice of these institutions that provide the gaps that allow such stories to be developed).